Satellite state: Post-World War II

-Albania, Romania, and Yugoslavia ceased to be satellites before the revolutions of 1989.
-The Federal People's Republic of Yugoslavia is considered an early Soviet satellite, as it broke from Soviet orbit in the 1948 Tito–Stalin split, with the Cominform offices being moved from Belgrade to Bucharest, and Yugoslavia subsequently formed the Non-Aligned Movement.
+Albania and Romania ceased to be satellites before the revolutions of 1989.
 The People's Socialist Republic of Albania, under the leadership of Enver Hoxha, broke ties with the Soviet Union in the Albanian–Soviet split following the Soviet de-Stalinisation process, and removed itself from Soviet influence in 1961.
 Romania's de-satellization process started in 1956 and ended by 1965, with serious economic disagreements with Moscow resulting in a final rejection of Soviet hegemony in 1964.

 From 1945 to 1948 North Korea was under Soviet Civil Administration, following this provisional governments were established under the Provisional People's Committee of North Korea and People's Committee of North Korea resulting in the establishment of the Democratic People's Republic of Korea in 1948.
 Some scholars consider North Korea a satellite state under the Soviet Union from 1948 until the 1958 August faction incident.

 The short-lived East Turkestan Republic (1944–1949) was a Soviet satellite until it was absorbed into the People's Republic of China.
 Between 1945 and the Iran crisis of 1946 the Azerbaijan People's Government and Republic of Mahabad existed as satellite states in Soviet-occupied Iran.
 The Democratic Republic of Afghanistan was a satellite regime of the Soviet Union from 1978 to 1991.
 Between 1979 and 1989, Afghanistan was also under Soviet military occupation.